je-suis-paradis/ClassroomManager_v2/README.md

 # ClassroomManager

-Assignment for the C# 101-Fundamentals I'm completely immersed in.
+Assignment for the "C# 101-Fundamentals" course I'm completely immersed in at the moment.

-It works, but there's this annoying little detail that I can't seem to work out.
+The app runs... however, there's this annoying detail that I can't seem to work out.
 It has to do with the student data not showing up after running lectures.
 FRUH-STRAH-ZIONE.
+MASS-EE-MALE.

+I'll catch ya later, string concatinator.

+PEACE,
+p-nut